AltaJD/PostureResearchProject/gui/ReadMe.md

 ### 14. Data cleaning (Xijun is working on this)
 Replace extream values with the last value.
 And add low-pass filter(if needed).
 ### 15. Alarm date and time recording (TODO)
 Alarm generated at XX:XX AM/PM, dd-mm-yy.
 Lasted for XX mins.
 ### 16. New Data Entry upon Registration (DONE)
 The app requests and store more data, such as age, gender, weight, height, and shoulder size [XL, L, M, S, XS]
 ### 17. Pause monitoring (TODO)
 User have the choice to Pause Monitoring for X mins.
 ### 18. Neutral and Extreme Posture Data collection (TODO)
 After a new user has created a profile, give Instruction: Please make two posture(1.round shoulder with extream poking chin, 2. normal shoulder with neck extention) at 3 different distances(65/70/80cm), one by one.
 User should stay still at each posture for at least 10s.
 Data will be used to culculate individual fleibility.
+### 19. General Setting (TODO)
+User may be able to set how frequent they want to be notified.
+"I want to be notified if I maintained a bad posture for 3/5/10/X mins."

 ## Installation and Usage
 ### 1. Clone the repository: